What is an eligible list and how is it used?

 I am a current New York State employee, how do I find out about job vacancies?

 Many State agencies post their vacancy announcements on the Governor's Office of Employee Relations (GOER) website or internally on their own websites and/or bulletin boards.
+You may link to a specific agency's website from the New York State Agency listing.

 Whom do I talk to if I have a question about my salary?